Timeline for the day of the September 11 attacks: 8:00 a.m.

+8:36: The manager at the American Airlines SOC, Craig Marquis, initiates a "lockout" of Flight 11.
+This means that the airline is acknowledging that there is an emergency on the flight.
+A lockout isolates information so that the case can be managed by top leadership at the airlines in a way that protects information from being altered or released, and also protects the identities of the passengers and crew.
+Marquis then asks a coworker if Flight 11 is descending.
+The coworker replies "We don't know.
+The transponder is off so we have no active read on him."

 8:37: Flight 175 confirms sighting of hijacked Flight 11 to flight controllers, 10 mi to its south.

 8:37:30: Flight 11 begins a rapid descent at 3,200 feet per minute, starting from an altitude of 29,000 feet.
 This descent continues until the moment of impact with the North Tower.
 Half a minute later, having descended one thousand feet, the flight makes a slight southward turn.

 8:37:52: Boston Center control notifies NEADS of the hijacking of Flight 11, the first notification received by NORAD of a hijacking that morning.
 The controller requests military help to intercept the jetliner.
 As NEADS is running a training exercise at that point, it inquires as to the veracity of the request, with Boston Center responding that it is "not an exercise, not a test."

+8:40: NEADS drives two fighter pilots at Otis Air National Guard Base to battle stations.

+8:40: Boston Center, through the FAA's Herndon Command Center, relays information about Flight 11 to the FAA's New York TRACON.

+8:40: An employee at the American Airlines Flight Services Office at Logan International Airport calls the American Airlines SOC to relay information about Flight 11 flight attendant Amy Sweeney's ongoing call with the office manager, Michael Woodward.

+8:40: Flight 175 is passed from Boston Center to the FAA's New York Air Route Traffic Control Center (hereinafter "New York Center").

+8:40: Flight 77 is passed from the FAA's Washington Air Route Traffic Control Center (hereinafter "Washington Center") to the FAA's Indianapolis Air Route Traffic Control Center (hereinafter "Indianapolis Center").

+8:41: In reference to Flight 11, the manager at the American Airlines SOC, Craig Marquis, asks a coworker to "[t]ell ATC to handle this as an emergency."
+The coworker responds "They have in there it's been hijacked."
+The coworker then informs Marquis that Flight 11 is heading towards John F. Kennedy International Airport and may be descending.

 The World Trade Center towers seen from the cockpit of an aircraft over the Hudson River.
 American Airlines Flight 11 was traveling in roughly the same direction the camera is facing before it crashed.